About Happy Brain Science

-It’s about solid science more than it’s about Scott Crabtree and his team.
-In recent decades Ph.D. researchers have been doing peer-reviewed studies of happiness and optimal brain function at universities including Harvard, University of California, and many others.
+This is an incredibly exciting time for innovative companies who want to level up their game.
+In recent decades, Ph.D. researchers have been doing peer-reviewed studies of happiness and optimal brain function at universities including Harvard, University of California, and many others.

 Scott holds a B.A. in Cognitive Science from Vassar College.